fdifrison/java-persistence/README.md

 There is a slight difference in the behavior of JPA `merge` and Hibernate `update` methods, particularly important when using batching.
-Both are used to reattach a detached entity to the persistence context and to eventually propagate the UPDATE statement; however, JPA `merge` executes a SELECT statement for each entity that we need to reattach while Hibernate `update` is more efficient since it simply reattach the detached entity without the need of N SELECT statements.
+Both are used to reattach a detached entity to the persistence context and to eventually propagate the UPDATE statement; however, JPA `merge` executes a SELECT statement for each entity that we need to reattach while Hibernate `update` is more efficient since it simply reattaches the detached entity without the need of N SELECT statements.

 ## Dirty checking

-Dirty checking is the process of detecting entity modification happened in the persistence context; it facilitates greatly the operations needed at tha application level since the developer can focus on the domain models state changes and leave to the persistence context the generation of the underlying sql statements.
+Dirty checking is the process of detecting entity modification happened in the persistence context; it facilitates greatly the operations needed at the application level since the developer can focus on the domain models state changes and leave to the persistence context the generation of the underlying SQL statements.

 ![](./images/persistence-context/dirty_checking.png)

-When the persistence context is flushed, the Hibernate Session trigger a `FlushEvent`, handled by its default event listener (`DefaultFlushEventListener`); For each managed entity a `FlushEntityEvent`  is triggered, handled by the associated event listener (`DefaultFlushEntityEventListener`) which in turn calls the `findDirty` method on the associated `EntityPersister`.
+When the persistence context is flushed, the Hibernate Session triggers a `FlushEvent`, handled by its default event listener (`DefaultFlushEventListener`); For each managed entity a `FlushEntityEvent`  is triggered, handled by the associated event listener (`DefaultFlushEntityEventListener`) which in turn calls the `findDirty` method on the associated `EntityPersister`.
 The latter, for every entity attribute checks if the current value is changed since the